cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

         agg_param: Poplar1AggParam,
         previous_agg_params: list[Poplar1AggParam]) -> bool:
     """
-    Checks that levels are increasing between calls, and also enforces that the prefixes at each level are suffixes of the previous level's prefixes.
+    Checks that candidate prefixes are unique and lexicographically sorted, checks that levels are increasing between calls, and also enforces that the prefixes at each level are suffixes of the previous level's prefixes.
     """
+    (level, prefixes) = agg_param

+    # Ensure that candidate prefixes are all unique and appear in
+    # lexicographic order.
+    for i in range(1, len(prefixes)):
+        if prefixes[i - 1] >= prefixes[i]:
+            return False

     if len(previous_agg_params) < 1:
         return True

-    (level, prefixes) = agg_param
     (last_level, last_prefixes) = previous_agg_params[-1]
     last_prefixes_set = set(last_prefixes)